AlexsLemonade/scpca-nf/custom-celltype-references.md

 ### Creating a custom `CellAssign` marker-gene list

+The `CellAssign` reference file should be created by converting a list of marker genes for a set of cell type labels into a binary matrix.
+This matrix should have all possible cell types as the columns and all possible genes, represented as Ensembl gene ids, as the rows.
+It is important to use marker genes from the same organism as the sample you are analyzing to ensure matching gene ids.

 `CellAssign` reference files should be saved as TSV files and named `<cellassign_reference_name>.tsv`, where `<cellassign_reference_name>` is a string of your choosing.